-This post is about, web security threat , challenges and its solutions.
+This post is about, different web security threats , challenges and its solutions.

 Usually, we use HTTP protocol in the web for transport layer but recommended is

-Security does not comes to you free, of course you have to pay somewhere , meaning that you have to compromise with performance and cost.
+Security does not comes free to you, of course you have to pay somewhere, meaning that you have to compromise with performance and cost.
 As I know the thumb rule , there is no free lunch in the world.
-Let us understand, basic building block of security threat step by step.
+Let us understand, basic building block of security threats step by step.
 So, there is trade-off between security and performance, that you have to balance as per your context.

 Once Bob submitted, form information flow from client to server via HTTP protocol, assuming no SSL enable.
 What happened?